slint-ui/slint/docs/langref/src/file_format.md

 }
 ```

-Names have to be valid [identifiers](identifiers.md) and are used to reference
+Names have to be valid [identifiers](identifiers.md).

-named elements from other elements.
+Some elements are also accessible under pre-defined names:

-Some Elements have pre-defined names in addition to any you defined yourself:
+ - `root` refers to the outermost element of a component.

-`root` always refers to the outermost element of a component. `self` is the
+ - `self` refers to the current element.
-current element, while `parent` always refers to the parent element.
+ - `parent` refers to the parent element of the current element.

-These names are reserved and can't be defined by the user.
+These names are reserved and can't be re-defined by the user.